-Hardin, son of the late Paul Hardin III, who served as president of SMU from 1972 to 1974, earned a bachelor’s degree in biological sciences from SMU in 1982 and a doctorate in genetics from Indiana University in 1987.
+Hardin earned a bachelor’s degree in biological sciences from SMU in 1982 and a doctorate in genetics from Indiana University in 1987.

 As a postdoctoral researcher in Rosbash’s lab from 1987 to 1991, Hardin demonstrated that the protein encoded by the gene that controls circadian rhythm in the fruit fly (Drosophila melanogaster) fluctuates over a 24-hour period, rising at night and falling during the day.
 His research over the past two decades has helped establish the fruit fly as a model organism for studying the circadian clock in humans and allowed scientists to unravel myriad ways in which that natural timekeeper affects our health.
 These discoveries may lead to new treatments for a wide range of afflictions – from jet lag and sleep disorders to obesity and heart disease.

-Hardin, a biology professor and director of the Texas A&M Center for Biological Clocks Research, told Texas A&M Today: “A Nobel prize for ciradian clocks is great for the field.
+Hardin, Distinguished Professor and John W. Lyons Jr. ’59 Endowed Chair in Biology at Texas A&M University, told Texas A&M Today: “A Nobel prize for ciradian clocks is great for the field.
 It is, indeed, exciting to have worked with two of the three winners and to see them and my field honored with such a momentous award.
 It is a proud moment for circadian clocks.”